 Strong Call to Action

-When people visit your landing page, there have to be directional signs that will tell them where to go and what to do.
+When people visit your landing page, there must be directional signs telling them where to go and what to do.

 This is where CTAs come in.